Your business heating

 What are the operating hours of your heating system?
 Ensure that heating is on during necessary times during the day.
 You can also use time controls to automatically switch off heating at the end of the day-which is ideal for after work hours and weekdays.

 Your office staff can be highly insightful when it comes to being aware of the office’s internal temperature.
 They may be sitting in a place that is particularly warmer, colder or more than other parts of the building.

 By investigating these issues, it will make staff less likely to tamper with thermostats or use portable heating methods.
 You can also encourage staff to come up with their own ideas on how to reduce energy costs.

 Use posters, stickers and signage throughout your building to make sure your employees are on board.
 We’ve got some great tips to help get your employees on board with energy efficiency!

-For more information on energy efficiency for your business, visit our latest tips & news, or contact us for a quick and easy quote today on 0115 975 8258.
+For more information on energy efficiency for your business, visit our latest tips and news or contact us for a quick and easy quote today on 0115 975 8258.